theamishthapa/currency-rates/README.md

-# pokemon-image-displayer
+# currency-exchange-rate-app
-this is a mini project where it shows the image of any pokemon character you enter.
-Used poke.co api for this.
+this is a project where HTML, CSS and JS were used along with currency api
+<br> <br>
+The API I used is : https://github.com/fawazahmed0/exchange-api